 For Darvell, a 33-year-old partner of chartered accountants Wilson Bishop & Henderson, it was the beginning of an extraordinary 50-year involvement with HMSTrust.
 He became Chairman in 1969 following John Davis’ death, and was joined by Barry Hutchins as the new trustee.

-What became a 37-year trustee partnership between these two men was to have a lasting influence on the direction and future not just of the HMSTrust, but of philanthropy in Australia.
+What became a 37-year trustee partnership between these two men was to have a lasting influence on the direction and future, not just of HMSTrust, but of philanthropy in Australia.

 Both men had an impressive breadth of business and investment experience and a strong commitment to community affairs.
 Both took on roles as voluntary board members and office bearers with a number of charitable organisations.

 Both were ultimately honoured with the Order of Australia for their community service.
 Darvell was appointed a Member of the Order in 1994, and Barry was awarded a Medal of the Order in 2000.

 In 2001, a celebration was held in Queen’s Hall, Parliament House, at which Darvell announced that Helen M Schutt Trust would be re-named the Helen Macpherson Smith Trust.
 The new name honoured both sides of Helen’s family, and the wealth they each created which became the prime source of Helen’s legacy to Victoria.

 While the trustees continued to honour Helen’s wishes, times changed.
 Law reforms affected HMSTrust operations, new social issues emerged and with them new community needs.
 The trustees were able to widen the range of eligible grant seekers, give more consideration to rural and regional Victoria, support innovative or pilot projects and encourage grant proposals which involved partnerships with government or other community groups.